-III.1.7.19.2.3 Demand Response Resources.
+III.1.7.19.2.3 Demand Response Resources and Demand Response Distributed Energy Resource Aggregations.

-For a Demand Response Resource that does not provide one-minute telemetry to the ISO, notwithstanding any provision in this Section III.1.7.19.2.3 to the contrary, the Ten-Minute Spinning Reserve and Ten-Minute Non-Spinning Reserve components of the Real-Time Reserve Designation shall be zero.
-The Demand Response Resource Ramp Rate used in calculations in this section shall be the lesser of the Resource’s offered Demand Response Resource Ramp Rate and its audited Demand Response Resource Ramp Rate as described in Section III.1.5.2..
+For a Demand Response Resource or Demand Response Distributed Energy Resource Aggregation that does not provide one-minute telemetry to the ISO, notwithstanding any provision in this Section III.1.7.19.2.3 to the contrary, the Ten-Minute Spinning Reserve and Ten-Minute Non-Spinning Reserve components of the Real-Time Reserve Designation shall be zero.
+The Demand Response Resource Ramp Rate used in calculations in this section shall be the lesser of the Resource’s offered Demand Response Resource Ramp Rate and its audited Demand Response Resource Ramp Rate as described in Section III.1.5.2.
+The Demand Response Distributed Energy Resource Aggregation Ramp Rate used in calculations in this section shall be the lesser of the Resource’s offered Demand Response Distributed Energy Resource Aggregation Ramp Rate and its audited Demand Response Distributed Energy Resource Aggregation Ramp Rate as described in Section III.1.5.2.

 III.1.7.19.2.3.1 Dispatched.

 (a) Ten-Minute Spinning Reserve.
-For a Demand Response Resource that is being dispatched and that has no Controllable Behind-the-Meter Generation, Ten-Minute Spinning Reserve shall be calculated as the increase in demand reduction that the Demand Response Resource could achieve, relative to the estimated current demand reduction level, within ten minutes given Demand Response Resource Ramp Rate (and in no case greater than its Maximum Reduction).
-For a Demand Response Resource that is being dispatched and that has Controllable Behind-the-Meter Generation, Ten-Minute Spinning Reserve shall be zero.
+For a Demand Response Resource or Demand Response Distributed Energy Resource Aggregation that is being dispatched and that has no Controllable Behind-the-Meter Generation, Ten-Minute Spinning Reserve shall be calculated as the increase in demand reduction that the Demand Response Resource or as the increase in demand reduction and/or energy injection that the Demand Response Distributed Energy Resource Aggregation could achieve, relative to the estimated current operational level, within ten minutes given Demand Response Resource Ramp Rate or Demand Response Distributed Energy Resource Aggregation Ramp Rate (and in no case greater than its Maximum Reduction or Maximum Deviation).
+For a Demand Response Resource or Demand Response Distributed Energy Resource Aggregation that is being dispatched and that has Controllable Behind-the-Meter Generation, Ten-Minute Spinning Reserve shall be zero.

 (b) Ten-Minute Non-Spinning Reserve.
-For a Demand Response Resource that is being dispatched and that has no Controllable Behind-the-Meter Generation, Ten-Minute Non-Spinning Reserve shall be zero.
-For a Demand Response Resource that is being dispatched and that has Controllable Behind-the-Meter Generation, Ten-Minute Non-Spinning Reserve shall be calculated as the increase in demand reduction that the Demand Response Resource could achieve, relative to the estimated current demand reduction level, within ten minutes given its Demand Response Resource Ramp Rate (and in no case greater than its ).
+For a Demand Response Resource or Demand Response Distributed Energy Resource Aggregation that is being dispatched and that has no Controllable Behind-the-Meter Generation, Ten-Minute Non-Spinning Reserve shall be zero.
+For a Demand Response Resource or Demand Response Distributed Energy Resource Aggregation that is being dispatched and that has Controllable Behind-the-Meter Generation, Ten-Minute Non-Spinning Reserve shall be calculated as the increase in demand reduction that the Demand Response Resource or as the increase in demand reduction and/or energy injection that the Demand Response Distributed Energy Resource Aggregation could achieve, relative to the estimated current operational level, within ten minutes given its Demand Response Resource Ramp Rate or Demand Response Distributed Energy Resource Aggregation Ramp Rate (and in no case greater than its Maximum Reduction or Maximum Deviation).

 (c) Thirty-Minute Operating Reserve.
-For a Demand Response Resource that is being dispatched, Thirty-Minute Operating Reserve shall be calculated as the increase in demand reduction that the Demand Response Resource could achieve, relative to the estimated current demand reduction level, within thirty minutes given Demand Response Resource Ramp Rate (and in no case greater than its ) minus the Ten-Minute Spinning Reserve quantity calculated for the Resource pursuant to subsection (a) above and the Ten-Minute Non-Spinning Reserve quantity calculated for the Resource pursuant to subsection (b) above.
+For a Demand Response Resource or Demand Response Distributed Energy Resource Aggregation that is being dispatched, Thirty-Minute Operating Reserve shall be calculated as the increase in demand reduction that the Demand Response Resource or as the increase in demand reduction and/or energy injection that the Demand Response Distributed Energy Resource Aggregation could achieve, relative to the estimated current operational level, within thirty minutes given Demand Response Resource Ramp Rate or Demand Response Distributed Energy Resource Aggregation Ramp Rate (and in no case greater than its Maximum Reduction or Maximum Deviation) minus the Ten-Minute Spinning Reserve quantity calculated for the Resource pursuant to subsection (a) above and the Ten-Minute Non-Spinning Reserve quantity calculated for the Resource pursuant to subsection (b) above.

 III.1.7.19.2.3.2 Non-Dispatched.